 The Cross Island Trail traverses Kent Island, the largest of the Chesapeake Bay islands.
 This paved biking and walking route takes travelers from the open Bay to the west, through the historic district of Stevensville, past significant wetlands to the Kent Narrows Waterfront Village District.
 This is a great route for a family outing.

 Begin at Terrapin Nature Park, a parcel of protected land for birds and native plant life.
 Just past the nature area, to the left of the trail, is an old graveyard with fewer than a dozen cracked and weathered headstones tucked among the trees.
-If you can spot it, it's worth a peak.
+If you can spot it, it's worth a peek.
 From here, the trail quickly winds through neighborhoods and stands of white pines and hemlocks.
 At the first mile marker, you come to Old Love Point Park, a recreation area with baseball and soccer fields.

 Continuing along, the trail passes through farm fields, and you'll be able to see a lighthouse in the distance that indicates how close you really are to the seashore.
 At mile 3.8, you will have to do a short back-road jog to reconnect with the trail, but a blue-painted bike lane makes this a simple transition.
 Back on the path, you'll come to a long wooden bridge that provides the first unhindered view of the water.
 This lovely expanse is a gem on the Cross Island Trail.

 Before reaching the marina in Kent Narrows, you must head uphill to cross over the causeway on the parallel US 50, where there is an extremely wide shoulder.
-At the marina, you have a choice: head left to Chesapeake Exploration Center or right to continue along the trail.
+At the marina, you have a choice: head left to Chesapeake Heritage & Visitors Center or right to continue along the trail.
 Here, the trail becomes a series of sidewalks and access points to the waterfront and its restaurants and boat slips.

 Remember: safe use of rivers and any designated trails, at any time, is your responsibility!
 Trail maps are for informational and interpretive purposes only and are not meant for navigational purposes, nor do they take into account level of skills or ability required to navigate such trails.
 The Chesapeake Conservancy, National Park Service, and/or the individual trail associations assume no responsibility or liability for any injury or loss resulting directly or indirectly from the use of trails, maps or other printed or web-based materials.